Top 5 Best Synth VST Plugins (Free and Paid)

 Nexus is an ultimate synth in the producing game.
 Even with the most basic version you get over 13 GB of all kinds of samples that you can edit up to your liking.

-It’s often called a must have for every EDM producer, but I can’t see why you wouldn’t be able to produce other genres with it.
+It’s often called a must have for every EDM producer for his or her mixer setup (Mixars Duo, for example), but I can’t see why you wouldn’t be able to produce other genres with it.

 With all the sound modifying and editing tools such as filters, effects, and EQs, it will help you to step up your game very quickly.